ebfaler/data-pagination-and-filtering/README.md

 # data-pagination-and-filtering
  Unit 2 Project Treehouse Full Stack Techdegree

-I've used common web development technique known as “pagination” to enhance the usability of a web page.
+I've used pagination to enhance the usability of a web page.